-Here we continue our theme for weather.
-In Part I, we learnt the five essential characters related to weather: 天 (sky/day), 气 (air), 雨 (rain), 云 (cloud), 风 (wind) which are all single-characters.
-However, in spoken Chinese, or more generally, in Modern Chinese, two-character words are used more often while single-character forms used more in Chinese idioms.
+Here we continue the same theme.
+In Part I, you learnt the five essential characters related to the topic, namely 天 (sky/day), 气 (air), 雨 (rain), 云 (cloud), 风 (wind), which are all single-character words.

 天 (Sky) + 气 (Air) = 天气 (Weather)